robindavidgames/ci-project05/README.md

 ![Screenshot of Facebook Business Page](/assets/readme_images/EEFacebookMockup.jpg)

+## Mailchimp Integration

+The site includes a link for mailing list signup through mailchimp.

 ## Agile Development / User Stories
 The site was developed using Agile Methodology (ie, MoSCoW prioritisation) to ensure that important elements were finished first and that they were approached in bite-size chunks.